Digital Cinematography – The Basics

 Standard lens (~50mm-70mm) A standard lens at 50mm is closest to the way that a human eye perceives space.
 With a standard lens, there’s no compression of space or warping of the image.
 It’s a good go-to.

-Credit: wisdomography.com
+Source: wisdomography.com

-Telephoto lens (~70-onward) A telephoto lens will generally have a shallower depth of field than a wide angle or a standard lens.
+A telephoto lens will generally have a shallower depth of field than a wide angle or a standard lens.
 Telephotos compress the space in an image, as in this crowd scene in “Tootsie.”
 Notice how the subject is separated from the rest of the crowd, who appear very close to each other, yet they are out of focus.

 Telephoto shot from “Tootsie”

-Wide Angle Lens (~10mm-49mm) A wide angle lens has a deeper depth of field.
+A wide-angle lens has a deeper depth of field.
 Wide angles tend to warp the shot, so that if you looked at a flat horizon with a wide angle, both sides of it would curve ever to slightly up on the right and the left.
-Wide angles tend to not be flattering for close-ups, but this can also be used as a stylistic choice, like Terry Gilliam does in “Fear and Loathing in Las Vegas.”
+Wide angles tend to not be flattering for close-ups, but this can also be used as a stylistic choice like Terry Gilliam does in “Fear and Loathing in Las Vegas.”

-“Fear and Loathing in Las Vegas”
+Fear and Loathing in Las Vegas”

 Wong Kar Wai’s “Fallen Angels”

 There are also fish-eye/super wide-angle lenses (usually less than 10mm), that warp your image so that it looks like you’re swimming in a fishbowl.
-Fisheye effect is usually confined to super stylized shots because they tend to disorient the audience, like this scene in Requiem for a Dream.
+The fisheye effect is usually confined to super stylized shots because they tend to disorient the audience, like this scene in Requiem for a Dream.
 But if that’s what you want, go for it!

-Fisheye Scene in “Requiem for a Dream”
+“Requiem for a Dream

 Frame Rate